King12-D/King-AI/Readme.md

 ### Creating a Plugin

-X-Asena supports custom plugins, which can be created using the following template:
+KING-AI supports custom plugins, which can be created using the following template:

 ```javascript
 const { command, isPrivate } = require("../../lib/");